magdalenahuget/beforeAfterBackend/README.md

   A cloud-based PostgreSQL service offering managed database hosting.
   Features include automated backups and scaling for efficient data storage.

+This deployment infrastructure ensures a cloud-native, scalable, and reliable foundation for your web application, providing seamless integration between the backend logic, frontend user interface, and data storage.

 ## Planning
 - **Jira software** was used to create tasks, divide them and track their progress.